Auden's Col Expedition

 Facts and Important Information

-By Road (Private Vehicle): The total road distance from Delhi to Kathmandu is approximately 1,150 km.
-From Kathmandu, Pokhara can be reached by road or flight.
+By Road (Private Vehicle): The distance from Delhi to Dehradun is approximately 250 km, taking around 4–5 hours

 1: Government-Issued ID